 Edo Period (1603-1868)

 Although there were a few minor clashes that broke out among samurai clans, people did enjoy a relatively peaceful life.
-People were able to enjoy a quiet life and developed more arts; meanwhile, kamon started to spread to the lower classes of Japanese society as well, resulting in a boom in the number of kamon.
+People were able to enjoy a quiet life and developed more arts.
+Meanwhile, kamon started to spread to the lower classes of Japanese society as well, resulting in a boom in the number of kamon.

 Japan was a hierarchical society with a definite class separation of samurai, farmers, artisans, and merchants during the Edo period.
 At the top of this extremely rigid social hierarchy was the samurai.
 The practical role of kamon changed, so the display of a samurai’s family status and authority became more important than the display of their martial prowess in battle.
-Kamon used by samurai families were readily distinguishable because the design had become much more elegant and artistic to indicate a family’s authority and rank to others and to ascertain the social standing and lineage of others.
+Kamon used by samurai families were readily distinguishable.
+The design had become much more elegant and artistic to indicate a family’s authority and rank to others and to ascertain the social standing and lineage of others.

 Meiji Period (1868-1912)

-By the Genroku period (1688-1704), the Tokugawa bakufu 幕府 began to dwindle, and people had more time to pursue leisure and luxury.Clothes, in particular, became much more extravagant and ornate than before, and the kamon that had initially been symbols of family names were used merely for decoration.
+By the Genroku period (1688-1704), the Tokugawa bakufu (幕府) began to dwindle, and people had more time to pursue leisure and luxury.Clothes, in particular, became much more extravagant and ornate than before, and the kamon that had initially been symbols of family names were used merely for decoration.
 People also began to modify or even replace their original kamon, opting for something more elegant or refined.

-Artisans and even entertainers like rakugo 落語 storytellers, actors, and even prostitutes used kamon, employing them as personal trademarks.
+Artisans and even entertainers like rakugo (落語) storytellers, actors, and even prostitutes used kamon, employing them as personal trademarks.
 They came up with more elaborate design styles, which resulted in a rapid increase in the number of kamon.
 Farming villages would sometimes band together and form an association.
 The creation of a new design for the official crest of the new community was a vital part of unifying the villages.
-For that reason, use of kamon spread rapidly and extensively, so even more kamon were needed to distinguish between one family and another.
+For that reason, the use of kamon spread rapidly and extensively, so even more kamon were needed to distinguish between one family and another.
 But at the same time, the system of using a single kamon design to represent a family line was thrown out into confusion.

 Since kamon weren’t official, there weren’t many limitations regulating how a family could choose and use their kamon, although social custom determined the selection of a design.
-Among the lower-class families, it became fashionable to take a kamon showing a family crest like those used by the upper-class families.
+Among the lower-class families, it became fashionable to take a kamon showing a family crest-like those used by the upper-class families.
 They would then develop many styles of kamon of their own.

 My family’s kamon based on the katabami is an excellent example of taking a favorite design resembling those used by the upper classes and then introducing some modifications considering their agrarian and martial origins.

 After the establishment of the new Japanese constitution in 1899, people became more interested in individual achievements than keeping track of their family’s lineage.
-Sadly, today the kamon has become an unreliable symbol and cannot be counted on to identify an individual as a blood relative.
+Sadly, today, the kamon has become an unreliable symbol and cannot be counted on to identify an individual as a blood relative.

 The fruit of the wood sorrel contains lots of seeds, and it’s an incredibly prolific plant.
-It reproduces vigorously and grows exceptionally well as a wild weed, so once it establishes itself and starts propagating it’s difficult to uproot.
+It reproduces vigorously.
+It grows exceptionally well as a wild weed, so once it establishes itself and starts propagating it’s difficult to uproot.
 Many families cite those characteristics as an auspicious symbol for long life and the future proliferation and prosperity of their families, leading to “the house is constant.”
 The founder of this crest must’ve had a firm belief in continuing the family line and had probably wished their descendants would flourish and prosper.
 So, it’s easy to understand why the wood sorrel retained its grassroots popularity by the samurai families and then later used by commoners for their kamon.

 Ken Katabami Crest

-As it turns out, my auntie’s son, uncovered evidence of the kamon she claimed came from her kimono; it was found on a sheet of paper and would help validate my auntie’s claim.
+As it turns out, my auntie’s son, uncovered evidence of the kamon she claimed, came from her kimono; it was found on a sheet of paper.
+It would help validate my auntie’s claim.
 As luck would have it, my cousin nearly threw away that piece of paper while cleaning out my auntie’s room after she passed away.
 The drawing may have served as a template of the kamon and then used to dye or paint onto the fabric of my auntie’s kimono.
 So, even though there’s no kimono, the good news is that the drawing provides a way to verify my auntie’s claim.

 Maruni Ken Katabami Crest

-The maruni ken katabami crest was a favorite among samurai lords during the Sengoku period, such as Motochika Chosogabe, who ruled the Shikoku area, and Shigetada Sakai, a loyal vassal of Tokugawa Ieyasu.
-The Sakai were direct retainers of the Tokugawa and were believed to have adopted the clan’s hollyhock crest.
-The Sakai chose instead the yellow wood sorrel crest, which looks like the hollyhock.
-In fact, they used several katabami crests; the most familiar was the shounai katabami.
+The maruni ken katabami crest was a favorite among samurai lords during the Sengoku period.
+Motochika Chosogabe, who ruled the Shikoku area, and Shigetada Sakai, a loyal vassal of Tokugawa Ieyasu, were two that favored the maruni ken katabami.
+The Sakai were direct retainers of the Tokugawa and were believed to have adopted the clan’s wild ginger crest.
+The Sakai chose instead the yellow wood sorrel crest, which looks like the wild ginger.
+In fact, they used several katabami crests; the most familiar was the shōnai katabami.

 ORIGINS OF THE EBATA FAMILY’S KAMON

-There’s no relation between the image used for the kamon and the pronunciation of the family name, but some kamon are related to the occupation of the family.
+There’s no relation between the image used for the kamon and the pronunciation of the family name.
+But some kamon are related to the occupation of the family.

-It’s no wonder why my father and two of his younger brothers studied and were skilled practitioners of the Japanese martial art of kendo 剣道.They were very accomplished and represented Paauilo District on Hawaii Island in many tournaments; the brothers were well-regarded throughout the kendo community on Hawaii Island and Oahu.
-When Japan attacked Pearl Harbor, the family had to hide or bury all their kendo swords (shinai), body armor (bougu), practice clothing, and anything else that could be construed as being loyal to Japan.
+It’s no wonder why my father and two of his younger brothers studied and were skilled practitioners of the Japanese martial art of kendō (剣道).They were very accomplished and represented Pa’auilo District on Hawai’i Island in many tournaments; the brothers were well-regarded throughout the kendō community on Hawai’i Island and O’ahu.
+After Pearl Harbor, the family hid or buried kendō swords (shinai), body armor (bōgu), and practice clothing.
+They had to get rid of anything that could be construed as being loyal to Japan.

 It’s well-known that as a noble or samurai family prospered, and their lineage expanded, it became necessary to distinguish between the main family and its branches.
 To do this, a growing family had to modify its original kamon to create a variety of related crests, so many kamon don’t relate.
 In my family’s case, they added a couple of new stylistic elements to the original kamon.

-Figure 27 shows variations on the designs for the katabami crest.
+Figure 26 shows variations on the designs for the katabami crest.
 The most common method of altering a kamon was to add a circle frame around the crest.
 Adding a maru (circle) frame to enclose the original katabami (wood sorrel) created a new design called the maruni katabami or “circle wood sorrel” crest.

 Adding something within the crest involves adding another element to the original design.
-By combining the ken (sword) to the katabami (wood sorrel), produced a new design called ken katabami (wood sorrel and sword) crest; it’s the kamon engraved on my great-grandfather’s gravestone.
+By combining the ken (sword) to the katabami (wood sorrel), produced a new design called ken katabami (wood sorrel and sword) crest; it is the kamon engraved on my great-grandfather’s gravestone.
 By adding a maru (circle) to the ken katabami (wood sorrel and sword) crest, it produced yet another design called maruni ken katabami (circle wood sorrel and sword) crest.